cobaltpngsituation/cobaltpngsituation/README.md

 ▸ don't associate my friends w/me. i don't agree/know everything they do/say.

+▸ i believe in my mind my ocs are alive, feel their own things, have their own interests, etc. certain ocs don't like getting touched w/o permission, so pls respect their boundaries.

 ▸ i block/hide freely depending on if you fit my dni or not, or have harassed me/my friend(s).

 ▸ i can be blunt if someone/something's bothering me